Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Amazon very briefly carried titles from the company Project-H on Amazon Kindle, where any child could see the sexually explicit covers, listed as normal graphic novels right next to the Superman/Batman/Fairy Tail graphic novels.
 Understandably, they have all been removed from Kindle purchase (as well as a couple of boys love titles), though Skinemax-esque titles like Aoi House and Vampire Cheerleaders are still available.

-This trope is actually responsible for the popularity of Anime in the West.
-Most Western animation companies produce TV shows aimed at kids, and the "adult" shows tend to be rather juvenile.
-People who are into animation and want animated shows with the depth and seriousness of live action series often have no other choice but to watch anime.
+This trope is actually responsible for the popularity of anime in the West.
+Most Western animation companies produce TV shows and movies aimed at kids.
+Despite Pixar's Multiple Demographic Appeal, their movies are still aimed primarily at children and families.
+The "adult" shows tend to be rather juvenile as well.
+People who are into animation and want animated shows with the depth and seriousness of quality live action series and movies often have no other choice but to watch anime, particulary Seinen anime.

 This — not the expected copyright issues — is the basis for nearly any and all controversy over art exhibitions that depict subversions of classic cartoons, such as "Animatus" and "Splatter".
 With that in mind, see the very first line in this typical report on the latter.